 The following tables provide information regarding the anticipated beneficial ownership of our common stock at the time of the Distribution.
 Except as otherwise noted below, we based the share amounts on each person's beneficial ownership of Illumina common stock on , 2024, giving effect to a distribution ratio pursuant to which, for every share[s] of Illumina common stock he, she, or it held, share[s] of our common stock will be distributed.
-Immediately following the Spin-Off, we estimate that of our common stock will be issued and outstanding, based on the approximately shares of Illumina common stock outstanding on our common stock outstanding following the Spin-Off will be determined on the Record Date, , 2024.
+Immediately following the Spin-Off, we estimate that of our common stock will be issued and outstanding, based on the approximately shares of Illumina common stock outstanding on , 2024.
+The actual number of shares of our common stock outstanding following the Spin-Off will be determined on the Record Date, , 2024.